F.I.S.T. Review

 So with a mechanised fist on his back and encouragement from his friends, a reluctant rabbit heads out to free his world from a technological terror.
 He’ll find more friends, new abilities, and might even drop his gruff exterior from time to time.

 First off, F.I.S.T. looks great.
 On PS5, there was no slowdown, even when the fights got hectic.
-Load times were never more than a few seconds, though you can see where the game was also designed with the PS4 in mind.
-Nevertheless, you’re in for a treat either way with the Dieselpunk aesthetic jiving well with the Furtizens of Torch City.
+You can see where other consoles have been considered, but it performs well.
+You’re in for a treat either way with the Dieselpunk aesthetic jiving well with the Furtizens of Torch City.
 It might not be the most populated city, but the story does someway to explaining why.
 There’s lot of details and it feels lived in at least.

 What’s also a treat are the weapons and combat.
 The three main weapons are distinct, both visually and in their use, as they also give you more traversal options.
 In classic Metroidvania style the map unravels as you gain more weapons and options.
 It never felt like a hardship exploring the map and using your new abilities to dip deeper.

-I also like the voices, though I’m not sold on the dialogue.
-The intention and delivery are passionate, but the dialogue is clunky.
+The intention and delivery of all the vocal performances are passionate, but the dialogue is clunky.
 Rayton sounding like Nic Cage is a bonus though!

 For large parts of F.I.S.T.
 I was content, with game challenging me but staying the right side of infuriating.
 It took me an hour to beat one particular boss, which led to the always amusing situation of me mocking the boss dialogue before we started again.
-The sense of relief when I sussed him out and won was palpable.
-So much so that I stood up, shouted, and then punched my sofa.
-Normal enemies steadily climbed up in challenge as I gained more abilities.
-So far so good.
+Massive feeling of accomplishment when I won.
+So much in fact that I stood up, shouted, and then punched my sofa.
+Normal enemies steadily climbed up in challenge as I gained more abilities, which makes sense.

 F.I.S.T. might be a somewhat unfortunate sounding name (pipe down with the childish giggling!) but it was well worth giving it a chance.